awslabs/aws-sdk-swift/reference/0.x/AWSMobile/MobileClientProtocol.md

 func describeProject(input: DescribeProjectInput, completion: @escaping (ClientRuntime.SdkResult<DescribeProjectOutputResponse, DescribeProjectOutputError>) -> Void)
 ```

-### exportBundle(input:​completion:​)
+### exportBundle(input:completion:)

-Generates customized software development kit (SDK) and or tool packages
-used to integrate mobile web or mobile app clients with backend AWS resources.
+Generates customized software development kit (SDK) and or tool packages used to integrate mobile web or mobile app clients with backend AWS resources.

 ``` swift
 func exportBundle(input: ExportBundleInput, completion: @escaping (ClientRuntime.SdkResult<ExportBundleOutputResponse, ExportBundleOutputError>) -> Void)
 ```

-### exportProject(input:​completion:​)
+### exportProject(input:completion:)

 Exports project configuration to a snapshot which can be downloaded and shared.
-Note that mobile app push credentials are encrypted in exported projects, so they
-can only be shared successfully within the same AWS account.
+Note that mobile app push credentials are encrypted in exported projects, so they can only be shared successfully within the same AWS account.

 ``` swift
 func exportProject(input: ExportProjectInput, completion: @escaping (ClientRuntime.SdkResult<ExportProjectOutputResponse, ExportProjectOutputError>) -> Void)
 ```

-### listBundles(input:​completion:​)
+### listBundles(input:completion:)

 List all available bundles.